 Remedy: Keep the soil moist and grow in cooler locations.

 Aphids: Look for colonies of greenfly on the soft shoot tips of plants or on leaves.
 They suck sap and excrete sticky honeydew, encouraging the growth of black sooty moulds.

 Remedy: Use your finger and thumb to squash aphid colonies or use biological control in the greenhouse.

 Fruits start to ripen from mid-summer onwards, changing colour from green to dusty blue.
 At this point they can be harvested.

-Pick over the plants several times as not all the fruit ripens at the same time.
+Pick over the plants several times as not all the fruit ripens at the once.

 Berries can be eaten fresh; alternatively, they can be dried, frozen, made into preserves, or used in cooking.
 They are extremely rich in antioxidants and vitamins (especially vitamin C) so have many health benefits.

 ‘Tophat’:A self-fertile, heavy-cropping dwarf blueberry.
 Mature plants attain a height and spread of only 60cm (2ft).
 The medium-sized berries have a very good flavour.
 It has an attractive autumn colour.

 ‘Duke’ AGM:Stocky bushes produce good yields of medium to large fruit of excellent flavour.
 ‘Duke’ flowers late but crops early so is especially good for northern areas where the growing season is short.
 It is partly self-fertile.

 ‘Spartan’ AGM:Very hardy, early- to mid-season ‘Spartan’ bears large fruits with a sweet, tangy flavour.
 To crop well, this cultivar needs another blueberry cultivar nearby.